Medicine Meant for You: Integrating Medical Cannabis and Personalized Medicine is the Future of Healthcare

 In Mary’s case, one of the first markers her doctor looked for were those known to encourage the formation of AD by promoting the formation of “plaques” or “tangles” in Mary’s brain.4

-Other important markers to look for will be those relating to GI issues such as IBS (reported in Mary’s family history), but also Crohn’s and UC, since IBS is so poorly understood and the utility of genetic testing in developing preventative treatments and testing the potential efficacy of medication is still evolving in the field of gastroenterology.5
+Other important markers to look for will be those relating to GI issues such as IBS (reported in Mary’s family history), but also Crohn’s and UC since IBS is so poorly understood and the utility of genetic testing in developing preventative treatments and testing the potential efficacy of the medication is still evolving in the field of gastroenterology.5

 Finally, the physician would be wise to investigate whether Miss Jane is genetically predisposed to addiction and overall mental illness (as the two often go hand in hand), as this could affect the type of treatment she could receive, as well as information for Mary to be mindful of.6,7